ArianLust/AB-EPIC-PC/README.md

 > [!IMPORTANT]
 > I am not affiliated with Rovio nor Chimera, all rights go to them I repeat I am not affiliated with Rovio nor Chimera!
 > If I should take this down please let me know.
+> All rights are and will be reserved to Rovio in any way
+> I do not plan to earn even a single cent hence why the Game is run in an offline enviorment.

 ## Fixed Stuff